-More snow expected in days ahead along Cascade slopes will be a delight for skiers and snowboarders
+Deep-freeze ending with more mountain snow to delight skiers and snowboarders

 The Legendary Banked Slalom Race at the Mount Baker Ski Area is Feb.
 10-12.
 Details: http://lbs.mtbaker.us/index.php.

-There are plenty of events happening at Crystal Mountain Resort, and first up is an adult Freeride Camp with Drew Tabke on Saturday and Sunday, and a Military Appreciation Day is 9 a.m. to 4 p.m. on Wednesday with half-price lift tickets.
+There are plenty of events happening at Crystal Mountain Resort, and first up is an adult Freeride Camp with Drew Tabke on Saturday and Sunday.
+A Military Appreciation Day is 9 a.m. to 4 p.m. on Wednesday with half-price lift tickets.
 Details: https://crystalmountainresort.com/.

-The White Pass Ski Area is hosting the free Adult Top of the Hill Workshop from 10 a.m. to noon on Saturday.
+The White Pass Ski Area is hosting a free Adult Top of the Hill Workshop from 10 a.m. to noon on Saturday.
 Registration begins at 8:30 a.m.
 Details: http://www.skiwhitepass.com/lessons-rentals/adult-only-workshops.aspx.

-The guided Twilight Snowshoe Trek is 5 p.m. on Saturday at the Mission Ridge Ski & Board Resort.
+A guided Twilight Snowshoe Trek is 5 p.m. on Saturday at the Mission Ridge Ski & Board Resort.
 Cost is $10 plus $15 for snowshoe rentals.
 Details: https://www.missionridge.com.

 The Whistler-Blackcomb Resort heli-skiing season offer skiers and riders a chance to hit untracked powder and soak in the wonderful scenery of the Pacific Ranges of the Coast Mountains on the northwestern edge of Garibaldi Provincial Park.
-Choose level of ability trips from intermediate to expert.
+Choose level-of-ability trips from intermediate to expert.
 Details: www.whistlerheliskiing.com.

-The Loup Loup Ski Bowl – located between Twisp and Okanogan on Highway 20 – is open daily from 9 a.m. to 3:30 p.m.
+Loup Loup Ski Bowl – located between Twisp and Okanogan on Highway 20 – is open daily from 9 a.m. to 3:30 p.m.
 The North Summit and Bear Mountain Nordic trails are open and groomed, and the base area is open for snowshoeing.

-The Hurricane Ridge Ski and Snowboard Area in Olympic National Park is open Saturday and Sunday from 10 a.m. to 4 p.m. weather conditions permitting.
+The Hurricane Ridge Ski and Snowboard Area in Olympic National Park is open Saturday and Sunday from 10 a.m. to 4 p.m., weather permitting.

 Inner-tubing or sledding is open at the Paradise snow-play area at Mount Rainier National Park; Summit at Snoqualmie tubing center; Leavenworth Winter Sports Club; Hurricane Ridge; Stevens Pass; Lake Wenatchee State Park; Mount Spokane; Suncadia Tubing Hill near Cle Elum; Hyak Sno-Park; and Echo Valley.